xdmushui/partner-center-sdk/develop/purchase-new-commerce-license-based.md

 You can [retrieve the details of an individual order using the order ID](get-an-order-by-id.md).
 You can also [retrieve a list of all orders for a specific customer](get-all-of-a-customer-s-orders.md).

 >[!NOTE]
->After an order is submitted, there is a delay of up to 15 minutes before the order appears in that customer's order list.
+>After you submit an order, there is a delay of up to 15 minutes before the order appears in that customer's order list.
 >Currently, EU partners can only purchase new commerce offers for: 1.
 New customers 2.
 Existing customers who don’t have a pre-existing Azure plan, marketplace, software subscriptions or perpetual software in a currency other than the partner’s country currency.

 ## Manage new commerce subscriptions